How To Improve Your Credit Scores To Qualify For Mortgage

 A recent short sale or deed in lieu of foreclosure can easily drop scores any deficiency credit scores by more than 80 points.
 However, as the short sale and deed in lieu of foreclosure ages, the consumer credit scores will eventually increase.
 A bankruptcy on a credit report can drop credit scores by 150 to 200 points.
 Again, as the bankruptcy ages and time passes, consumer credit scores will go back up.

 Credit Repair And Re-Establishing Credit

-- Consumers who need additional credit advice, visit Credit Fix Advisors a national credit informational super website.
+Consumers who need additional credit advice, visit us at Gustan Cho Associates Mortgage News, a national mortgage, credit, and real estate informational super website.